Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/zettelkasten-fiction-writing-part-2-elements-of-story.md

 ---
-title: "The Zettelkasten Method for Fiction II – What You Can Look For"
+title: "The Zettelkasten Method for Fiction II – Collecting and Processing Building Blocks of Story"
 created_at: 2022-01-11 18:04:40 +0100
 kind: article
 author: sascha